-While the use of cannabis is usually associated with the “munchies,” consider this—of the people you know who enjoy cannabis, how many of them are overweight?
+Consider this — of the people you know who enjoy cannabis, how many of them are overweight?
 If you are like most people, your answer will be, “not many” or “none at all.”
-This may be an unscientific observation, but there are studies that indicate that people who smoke cannabis recreationally—in moderation—and those who use it to treat specific medical conditions tend to maintain a healthy weight.
+This may be an unscientific observation, but there are studies that indicate that people who smoke cannabis recreationally and those who use it to treat specific medical conditions tend to maintain a healthy weight.

-In healthy people, certain strains of cannabis seem to suppress appetite which is a contradictory result from what we mentioned above but it is also caused by THC instead of CBD.
-THC, the cannabinoid that causes the “high” is itself an appetite suppressant.
-Even though people who consume cannabis succumb to the munchies, they are still less likely to gain weight than those who do not use cannabis.
+In healthy people, certain strains of cannabis seem to suppress appetite which is a contradictory result from what we mentioned above but is caused by THC instead of CBD.
+THC, the cannabinoid that causes intoxication, is itself an appetite suppressant.
+Even though people who binge eat after consuming cannabis, they are still less likely to gain weight than those who do not use cannabis.
 It is thought that increases within the metabolism is responsible for this.

 It seems counterintuitive that cannabis can promote both weight-loss and weight gain .
-This twofold quality is due to the human body’s ability to recognize the endocannabinoid properties of cannabis and to send them to the appropriate cannabinoid receptors, increasing appetite for those suffering from the side-effects of chemotherapy, for example, and reducing appetite for those who struggle with cravings and overeating.
+This twofold quality is due to the human body’s ability to recognize the endocannabinoid properties of cannabis and to send them to the appropriate cannabinoid receptors which in turn increases appetite for those suffering from the side-effects of chemotherapy for example.
+Whereas it can also reduce appetite for those who struggle with cravings and overeating.
 Once again showing how effective our own endocannabinoid system can be when additional cannabinoids or opioids are introduced.

 In two studies of adults who used cannabis at least three days a week as opposed to adults who did not use cannabis at all, users of cannabis were less likely to suffer from morbid obesity.